-Can be easily removed for cleaning.
-Grate stays on machine when pulling out drip tray so that it is one step removal to empty.
+- Extremely large stainless steel drip tray: Can be easily removed for cleaning.
+Grate stays on the VBM Domobar Super when pulling out drip tray so that it is one step removal to empty.

 - Portafilters – Single spout portafilter and a dual spout portafilter.
 The neck has the VBM brand imprint, similar to the one on the grouphead.

 - Filter baskets – 1-cup filter basket which holds approximately 7 grams.
 2-cup filter basket which holds approximately 14 grams.
 Blind filter basket which you use for backflushing.
 58 mm in diameter.

 - Tamper – A cheap plastic tamper.
 Manufacturers will normally include a tamper like this to keep the overall selling price of the machine low.
 We recommend upgrading to a better tamper.

 - Cleaning brush – A simple brush for cleaning the grouphead.
 Ergonomically designed with an angle for easier usage.